Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 ***

 ## Featuring:
-**Reaction Time!**
-•	Customize how fast you want to react with things such as Auto Grapple, Auto Diffuse Magic, Auto Dampen Harm etc

 **Burst Mode!**
 •	Optimized Burst rotation based on customized SimC APL simulations and experience from both myself and my testers

 **Burst Preparation Mode!**
 •	Let all the stars align before automatically taking you into Burst mode!

+**Reaction Time!**
+•	Customize how fast you want to react with things such as Auto Grapple, Auto Diffuse Magic, Auto Dampen Harm etc

+**Meta Legendary Support!**
+• Full Support for meta legendaries such as Xuen's Treasure!

 **Trinket Support!**
 •	DPS trinkets when you're Bursting, HP trinket when you're low